LuCeHe/lucehe.github.io/_posts/2021-10-8-howtowrite.md

 She suggests to be precise.
 Avoid generalities: the behaviour was good, better.
 Avoid listing the obvious and don't repeat what is in the graphs.
 And avoid redundancy, you are going to lose the reader and they are going to think you don't have as much to contribute.
-If you repeat sth important say why, don't just repeat it.
+If you repeat something important say why, don't just repeat it.

 Use simple declarative sentences, eliminate all unnecessary words, use paragraphs